MaterializeInc/materialize/play/wikirecent/README.md

 ## Running it Yourself

-Assuming you have Docker and Docker Compose installed, you can run this demo using the helper `up`
-script:

-    ./play/wikirecent/bin/up
+To run this demo using Docker Compose, run `mzconduct up`:

+    ./bin/mzconduct up wikirecent -w demo

-To view the web app, run the `open-web` helper script:
+To view the web app in your local browser, run the `mzconduct web`:

-    ./play/wikirecent/bin/open-web
+    ./bin/mzconduct web wikirecent app

-When you're ready to stop the demo, you can run the down script to stop the services and remove
+Once you're done, run `mzconduct down` to stop services and delete the associated volumes:
-volumes:

-    ./play/wikirecent/bin/down
+    ./bin/mzconduct down wikirecent -v

 ## How This Works